conedevelopment/bazar-docs/admin.md

 ## Generic Overview

 Bazar provides a simple and extendable admin UI that comes with lots of built-in functionality.
-The UI is built on `Bootstrap`, `Vue`, and `Inertia`.
+The UI is built on `Bootstrap`, `Vue 3`, and `Inertia.js`.

 ## Customizing the UI